-BIMM 101: Recombinant DNA Techniques (BOO) Fall 2020
+BIMM 101: Recombinant DNA Techniques (COO) Winter 2022

 Welcome to BIMM 101: Recombinant DNA Laboratory!
 In BIMM101 we aim to develop an understanding of research in molecular biology through inquiry-based sessions.
-We will work in groups to design, collect, analyze, and critique data while learning molecular and biological concepts, critical skills, and communication (oral and written).
+We will work in groups to design, collect, analyze, and critique data while learning and applying molecular and biological concepts, critical skills, and communication (oral and written).

-Instructor: Goran Bozinovic, Ph.D. gbozinovic@ucsd.edu
+Instructor: Goran Bozinovic, Ph.D.

+gbozinovic@ucsd.edu

-Office Hours: by appointment via Zoom
+Office Hours: by appointment via Zoom (first 2 weeks?), or in-person during the lab